Xeivis/Flutter-ID-Business-App/README.md

 The app is fully functional on Android devices just follow this steps to be one of the first to try it out:

-  1. Here's a link to a Google Group where you can join in as a Tester and try the Android App version of this project yourself: https://groups.google.com/g/xeivis---testers
+  1. Here's a link to a Google Group where you can join in as a Tester: https://groups.google.com/g/xeivis---testers

   2. And here's the link to the Google Play Store App so that you can download it: